evidentlyai/evidently/docs/book/tests/classification.md

 ## When to use it?

-You can use the Classification Performance test preset to evaluate the quality of a classification model, when you have the ground truth labels.
+You can use one of the classification test presets to evaluate the quality of a classification model, when you have the ground truth labels.

 There are several presets for different classification tasks: